jvarg/Extracting_SIFT/README.md

 # Extracting_SIFT
-This code extracts sift features from images using opencv.
+This python script extracts sift features from images using opencv.

 If you are using this code for any reason please cite the following paper: